Next RHDRA Special Events:

 Other events however do have a significant input from the Association.
 Perhaps the highlight of 2017 was the 90th birthday celebrations in July.
 From the outset many different people were involved across the board, not least the Education & Heritage Portfolio Group’s assistance with the planning and delivery of the event.
 Largely through their efforts the descendants of Capt.
 Howey – the founder of the line were traced and invited along; an example of one of the original four wheel carriages was loaned; an exhibition was staged; stations were decorated – and best of all they encouraged as much dressing up in period costume as possible!

 Another highlight was the Association ‘End of Season Special’.
 This runs every year for the benefit of members – but 2017 was extra special – as it marked not only the 90th anniversary of the railway but the 50th of the Association.
 After witnessing the Company Chairman, Sir William McAlpine, unveil the Transport Trust ‘Red Wheel’ plaque at New Romney, participants joined their special train – involving all available locos hauling them throughout the day on a varied timetable.
 All that and a stop for fish and chips at The End of the Line restaurant at Dungeness.

-For 2018 there is an equally ambitious programme of events planned – see dates elsewhere on the RH&DR website or the timetable leaflet.
+For 2018 there is an equally ambitious programme of events planned – see the links at the top of the page and also the RHDR website.
 Details of the Association’s involvement are still in the planning stage – as are thoughts for the 100th anniversary of the railway!
 This will be in 2027 – which may seem a long way off, but momentum is starting to build now to make our centenary something to remember.